20% Off your first consulting service!

 7. Scaling

-• Allows large designs to be represented on standard drawing sheets.
+• You can show large designs on drawing sheets.

 8. Line Weight Variation